 - 6-8 eggs

-- 2-3 tbsp fresh parsley (chopped (plus more for serving))
+- 2-3 tablespoon fresh parsley (chopped (plus more for serving))

 - Heat olive oil in a large skillet over medium-high heat.
 Add the onion and diced bell pepper and sauté until soft and translucent, approximately 5 minutes.
 Stir frequently.
 Add the garlic and cook for 1 minute more, stirring continuously.